yehya-farhat/yehya-farhat.github.io/_pages/about.md

 I'm a Syracuse University graduate with an M.S. in Computer Science.
 My research interests are in combinatorial optimization and machine learning.
 I'm mainly interested applying machine learning models to help solve complex engineering and scientific problems.

-In my last year of graduate studies i completed my thesis <a href = '#'></a> on decision focused learning under the supervision of Dr. Ferdinando Fioretto
+In my last year of graduate studies i completed my thesis on decision focused learning under the supervision of Dr. Ferdinando Fioretto

 Before that i was at the American University of Beirut (AUB), i graduated with a B.S. in Computer Sciece and a minor in Mathematics